Stock market today: Wall Street drifts and holds steadier after last week's big swings

 In the oil market, crude prices gained after Saudi Arabia and Russia reiterated their commitment to maintaining oil supply cuts of more than 1 million barrels per day until the end of the year.

-In stock markets abroad, indexes were mixed in Europe after jumping across much of Asia.
+In stock markets abroad, indexes were mostly lower in Europe after jumping across much of Asia.

 South Korean stocks jumped 5.7% after the government restored a ban to prevent investors from betting on stock prices to fall by borrowing shares and selling them.